 You will meet a member of the research team at your hospital, who will be able to answer any questions you may have.
-If you are eligible and willing to participate in the study, you will be given a unique study number; we will collect information regarding your health status, memory and thinking (cognition), and quality of life.
-We will take a small blood sample (equivalent to one teaspoonful or 5-10 millilitres of blood).
-You will either have an MRI scan of the brain, or we will use the results of an MRI or CT scan you previously had.
-No identifiable information will be stored, only your year of birth will be used and stored on a secure server called sealed envelope.
+If you are eligible and willing to participate in the study, we will collect information regarding your health status, memory and thinking (cognition), and quality of life.
+We will take a small blood sample (equivalent to one teaspoonful or 5-10 millilitres of blood), and you will have an MRI scan of the brain.
 Your local team will send all of this information, and your blood sample, to our PROHIBIT-ICH study co-ordinator at UCL.
-Only the team in UCL (co-ordinating site) and the team in University of Oxford (device co-ordinating site) will use the Patient Information Sheet, 224730, version 5.0 (15/12/2020)